Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

+- **UI Setup**: Sets the content view using the layout file `activity_restore.xml`.
-- Initiates the restore process
+- **Restore Initialization**: Starts the restore process when the user clicks the restore button.
-- Fetches data from backup storage
-- Updates UI with restore status and progress
+- **ViewModel Integration**: Interacts with `FileViewModel` to observe restore status and update the UI accordingly.
+- **Progress Display**: Updates the user interface with the progress and status of the restore operation using LiveData observers.

 ### BackupService